5byuri/sudoers-hosts-guard/README.md

 `tba`

+# blockdomain
+BlockDomain works in a similar way to a barbed fishing hook.
+Chattr +a allows the user to append, but not remove.
+Writing a helper function/script allows the user to add to the /etc/hosts blocklist without sudo.

+`tba`

 # Why is the Group called Sink?
 This is a reference to <a href="https://en.wikipedia.org/wiki/Behavioral_sink">Behavioral Sink</a>, you could name it anything you want by changing the name in the config.